 Say pih-tih-RY-uh-sus AL-buh.
 It’s a skin condition that causes red, scaly patches at first.
 The patches get better, but leave behind areas that are lighter than the rest of your skin.
 It most often affects children.
 The patches are usually round, oval, or have a wavy-shaped border.
 Some are smaller than a coffee bean or larger than a golf ball.

 Doctors don’t know what causes pityriasis alba.
 It may be related to another skin condition called atopic dermatitis or eczema that causes a skin rash.
-People whose skins are very sensitive or who get a lot of sun may be more likely to get the condition.
+People whose skin is very sensitive or who get a lot of sun may be more likely to get the condition.

 Who Gets It?